 Harvard-Westlake School is a private middle school in Los Angeles.
-The principal of Harvard-Westlake School is Mr. John Amato.
-1,484 students go to Harvard-Westlake School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
-The student to teacher ratio at Harvard-Westlake School is 5:1.
-St. Francis De Sales School is one of the nearest middle schools.
+The principal of Harvard-Westlake School is Mr. John Amato, whose e-mail is firstname.lastname@example.org.
+727 children attend Harvard-Westlake School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+The ratio of students to teachers at Harvard-Westlake School is 5:1.
+St. Francis De Sales is one of the nearest middle schools.

 - Ceramics sculpture